 Epcot is a massive park and I really don’t recommend trying to do it all in one day.
 There is also an evening show with fireworks which is worth going to.
 In general they are much later than the Magic Kingdom fireworks.
 The best views are around the top end of the lake near USA etc. But if you want to hurry out afterwards then you can try and get a spot on the opposite side but be warned that you will be a lot further back and the view won’t be anywhere near as good unless you’ve booked somewhere to stand in advance.

+This post may contain affiliate links.
+This will cost you no extra to click on one of our links.
 Thank you for reading.
 I hope that you found my round up useful.
 I’d love to hear from you below.
 Why not subscribe my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.